Dr. Mark B. Taubman

 Begin in our newly renovated Center for Experiential Learning.
 We have modern, flexible space for small group or large, interprofessional learning.
 Interactive rooms are equipped with high definition projectors, video conferencing and digital recording capabilities, smartboards, and ample wireless accessibility.
 We’re bringing high-tech simulation into our classrooms and laboratories, and our faculty is implementing a fully electronic iPad curriculum.

 Next, meet the real-life patients who trust us to provide the best possible care in settings like Strong Memorial Hospital.
-It is ranked in seven specialties by U.S. News & World Report; only about 3 percent of the more than 4,800 eligible hospitals received even one ranking in 2013.
+Its specialty programs consistently rank among U.S. News & World Report’s best; only about 3 percent of the 5,000 eligible hospitals receive even one ranking.

 We’re also a biomedical research powerhouse in upstate New York, with nearly 500 faculty members involved in research, spread across approximately 40 departments and research centers.
 A key characteristic of our scientific environment is the size of the research enterprise: Small enough to be familiar and collaborative, yet diverse enough to create multidisciplinary teams to tackle complex problems.

 Get to know our faculty, who are at the forefront of scientific discovery and medical innovation.
-A Rochester team developed the world’s first vaccine against cancer, the HPV vaccine, the product of more than two decades of research at the School of Medicine and Dentistry.
+A Rochester team helped to develop the world’s first vaccine against cancer, the HPV vaccine, which has led to dramatic reductions in the prevalence of cervical cancer.
 Rochester cardiologists revolutionized the treatment of heart disease worldwide by showing that an implantable cardiac defibrillator can significantly reduce death rates.
 Our neonatologists pioneered the use of lung surfactant to help premature infants breathe, dramatically improving survival rates worldwide.
 In our nearly 100 year history, five faculty or alumni have won a Nobel Prize.

 The rest of the University of Rochester is well worth a visit too.
 Nestled along a picturesque bend in the Genesee River, the 154-acreRiver Campus offers 75 majors including business, education, engineering and public health.
 The Eastman School of Music, one of the nation’s best, sits on a lively corner in downtown Rochester.